ayush0902/Stock-strategy-machine/README.md

 2. Calculates support and resistance levels based on the highest and lowest prices in the last 10 days.
 3. Draws support and resistance lines on the chart.

-Usage

-To run the script, simply execute:

-python script.py

 The output will show:
 1. Filtered stocks based on volume and candlestick patterns.